MrSimsure/UtilityPackSharp/src/SqlBuilder/README.md

 ## *Enum* SqlFactoryType
+- MANUAL\
-- MANUAL  : a totaly manual command, the only supported operation is 'SetParam()' that works like a string.replace()
+a totaly manual command, the only supported operation is 'SetParam()' that works like a string.replace()
+- INSERT\
-- INSERT  : an insert command structured like 'INSERT INTO table_name (...)
+an insert command structured like 'INSERT INTO table_name (...)
 VALUES (...);'
+- SELECT\
-- SELECT  : a select command structured like  'SELECT ..
+a select command structured like  'SELECT ..
 FROM table_name;'
+- UPDATE\
-- UPDATE  : an update command structured like 'UPDATE table_name SET ...;'
+an update command structured like 'UPDATE table_name SET ...;'
+- DELETE\
-- DELETE  : a delete command structured like  'DELETE FROM table_name ...;'
+a delete command structured like  'DELETE FROM table_name ...;'

 ## *Enum* SqlFactoryParam
+- NULL\
-- NULL    : when a parameter should be set exactly as the value passed (param = values)
+when a parameter should be set exactly as the value passed (param = values)
+- PLUS\
-- PLUS    : when a parameter should be set as an addition of the value passed (param += value)
+when a parameter should be set as an addition of the value passed (param += value)
+- MINUS\
-- MINUS   : when a parameter should be set as a subtraction of the value passed (param -= value)
+when a parameter should be set as a subtraction of the value passed (param -= value)

 ## *Enum* SqlFactoryJoin